Functional Decor Makes Your Home Both Efficient and Attractive

 9. Canvas Growth Chart

-This fun black and white oceanic canvas kids growth chart keeps track of your child’s height without you having to mark up your wall or door.
-If you are nostalgic for your children’s growth and development, use one of these in lieu of your home’s structural interior – especially if you plan to relocate before you die.
-Its cute black sea creatures on white canvas should match most any space!
+Growth charts are a great way to keep track of your child’s height without having to mark up your wall or door.
+If you are nostalgic for your children’s growth and development, use one of these in lieu of your home’s structural interior – especially if you’ll ever move again.
+Check out a variety of adorable wooden handmade growth charts with themes from giraffes to cacti to customized rulers.
+Or hang a fun ocean-themed black and white canvas growth chart.

 10. Tell Time with Style